Poker Bankroll Management

 Cash Games: You only need to manage your funds within the context of the current game.

 Tournaments: Your bankroll must stretch further, as the competition involves more players and can last much longer.
+If you want to enter major tournaments without risking too much of your bankroll, consider playing satellite tournaments that can earn you seats at big events for a fraction of the usual cost.

 Each player needs to tailor their bankroll strategy based on experience, risk preferences, and goals.
 Regardless of the differences, adapting your approach as you win or lose is critical to effective bankroll management.